 Helping Pave A Path To Service

-UNO is home to Air Force Reserve Officer Training Corps (AFROTC) Detachment 470 located in 260 Arts & Sciences Hall.
+UNO is home to Air Force Reserve Officer Training Corps (AFROTC) Detachment 470 located in the Arts and Sciences Hall.

 The AFROTC is an educational program designed to give men and women the opportunity to become Air Force officers while completing their degrees.
 The Air Force ROTC program is designed to prepare you to assume positions of increasing responsibility and importance in the modern Air Force.
 Learn more.